 I will be honest, my husband got me this for Christmas and I finally used it about 9 months after.
-The first experience I made three frozen chicken breasts.
+In my first experience, I made three frozen chicken breasts.
 Because it was frozen I put more time but found out it didn’t need quite all that extra time.
 I added some vegetable stock for the liquid and although it was a little overdone it had an excellent flavor!
 Had I cooked it too long in the oven it would be unedible.

 Hopefully, by now, you feel a little more eager to get your hands on one of these gems.
 My best advice is just to go for it!
 Most of the recipes you find for using the instant pot give you step by step instructions.
 Good luck and if you have some recipes you want to share I would love to hear about them so leave them in the comments below!